-Figure 34: Range Settings Alarm Enabled
+Figure 35: Range settings Indication Enabled

 - 1. In the MENU, touch the RANGE SETTINGS button.
-The RANGE SETTINGS MENU appears and by default the ALARM is DISABLED, see Figure 33: Range Settings Alarm Disabled on page 40. - 2.
-Repeatedly touch the + button to change ALARM value to the maximum working rudder angle.
-This value is the Rudder Limit Alarm for both port and starboard side.
-When the rudder angle is beyond this angle, say 45°, there will be an audible and visible alarm, see Figure 34: Range Settings Alarm Enabled on page 40. - Note To disable the ALARM repeatedly touch the button to decrease the value and finally set it to DISABLED. - 3.
-Touch the $\sqrt{}$ button to confirm.
+The RANGE SETTINGS MENU appears and by default the LIMIT is DISABLED, see Figure 34: Range settings Indication Disabled on page 40. - 2.
+Repeatedly touch the + button to change the LIMIT value to the maximum working rudder angle.
+This value is the Rudder Limit Indication for both port and starboard side.
+When the rudder angle is beyond this angle, say 35°, there will be a visible indication, see Figure 35: Range settings Indication Enabled on page 40. - Note To disable the LIMIT repeatedly touch the button to decrease the value and finally set it to DISABLED. - 3.
+Touch the $\sqrt{\ }$ button to confirm.
 The MENU appears again.

-2.5.2 Advanced Settings
+2.5.2 Advanced Settings Menu (ADV SET)

-The advanced settings are password protected and are for use by commissioning engineers only.
+The Advanced Settings menu is password protected and is for use by commissioning engineers only.